bizu82/GitArmor/README.md

 ## Overview

-Bubble Git is a visual tool that provides the user with a set of advanced features that simplify the daily use of git.<br />
+Git Armor is a visual tool that provides the user with a set of advanced features that simplify the daily use of git.<br />

 ### Current Status